kajananchinniah/Terrain-Generator/README.md

 For creating my terrain generation algorithms, I consulted this resource: https://www.redblobgames.com/maps/terrain-from-noise .
 This contains basically everything you need to know about basic terrain generation from a high level.

 For computing normals, I used this resource: https://stackoverflow.com/questions/13983189/opengl-how-to-calculate-normals-in-a-terrain-height-grid
+I used this resource as well: https://community.khronos.org/t/lighting-terrain-issue-diffuse-and-spec-because-of-normals/105510/5 (this helped fix lighting issues)

 I used this tool to generate my skybox: https://github.com/wwwtyro/space-3d/